Stafford Square, Halifax, West Yorkshire, HX3 0AU

 • Continuity and Change: Identifying whether something has changed or stayed the same throughout history.

-• Cause and Effect: Identifying, examining and analysing the reasons why events have happened and the consequences of this.
+• Cause and Consequence: Identifying, examining and analysing the reasons why events have happened and the consequences of this.

 • Similarity and Difference: Understanding the complexity of people's lives, differing perspectives and relationships between different groups.